seme4/ssi-consultancy/DeployerDeveloperReview.md

 ## Recommendations to help deployers

-### Provide a deployer's guide
+### Provide a deployers guide

 At present, there is no information as to how anyone can deploy sameAs Lite for use.
-This can be found by looking at the sameAs Lite source code and hitting Google but this would be a deterrent to all but the most dedicated of deployers.
+This can be found by looking at the sameAs Lite source code and searching Google but this would be a deterrent to all but the most dedicated of deployers.

-Provide a guide explaining how a deployer can:
+Provide a deployers guide explaining how a deployer can:

 * Install sameAs Lite and its prerequisites and dependencies.
-* Configure sameAs Lite to expose linked data stores, the schema expected by sameAs Lite etc.
+* Configure sameAs Lite to expose linked data stores and the database schema these must conform to.
 * Configure sameAs Lite for use with both SQLite and MySQL.
-* How to identify and solve common installation and deployment problems.
+* Identify and solve common installation and deployment problems.
-* How to change the branding of sameAs Lite with institution-specific styles, colours and logos.
+* Change the branding of sameAs Lite with institution-specific styles, colours and logos.

-An example, written as a side-effect of this report, is at [Deployer's Guide](./DeployersGuide.md).
+An example, written concurrently with this report, is at [Deployer's Guide](./DeployersGuide.md).

 [Deployer and Developer Reference](./Reference.md) contains a summary of useful information for both deployers and developers.

 ### Provide stable releases for deployers

+At present, deployers can only take a version from the master branch from the Git repository.
 In the longer term, deployers could either use:

 * A tag of the repository, known to be stable and bug-free.
 In which case the deployer can then do, after the above: